 Half the battle of dealing with a Catfish is getting him off your hook.
 The proper grip is the first and most important step for removing the hook from this common fish.
 Anglers often use a specific grip to handle catfish, such as the lip grip, to avoid the pectoral and dorsal fins completely.
 This is typically all that is necessary to prevent injuries from these fish.

-The best fish grip to use is made by the Japanese called the DRESS Grasper Gurkha Fish Grip Black Body it’s light and a great tool to bring fishing.
+The best fish grip to use is made by the Japanese called the DRESS Grasper Gurkha Fish Grip Black Body it’s light and a great tool for fishing.
 Available through Amazon on MyWaterEarth& Sky.
 Great for salt or freshwater Catch & Release!
 With a tactical curved design and light, anti-slip processed handle, this fish grip assures a firm grip and safe landing for large game fish.
 It’s a great fishing tool for keeping your hands away from a fish’s mouth.

 If you don’t have a Fish Grip and are fishing from off-shore then you need to position a Catfish or like most fish that are dangerous flip the catfish onto their back.
 Follow this video for the safest way to grab a Catfish and remove the hook.